 Does Google Wifi support Bridge mode?

-Yeah, but it will only work if you’re using a single Wifi point.
+Yes, but it will only work if you’re using a single Wifi point.
 If you’re creating a mesh network with multiple Wifi points, your Primary Wifi point cannot be in Bridge mode.
-This is because the Primary Wifi point needs to do special things to control settings and communication within your Wi-Fi network.
+This is because the Primary Wifi point needs to do special things to set up the mesh, control settings, and enable communication within your Wi-Fi network.
 If it’s in bridge mode, you’ll lose some of Google Wifi’s key features.

 How do I enable bridge mode?

 If you are only using a single Google Wifi point and Double NAT is causing problems, you have two options:Enable bridge mode on your ISP-provided modem/router (RECOMMENDED)

 The best solution to double NAT is enabling bridge mode on your modem/router combo.

 Log into your router or modem/router combo and find its settings to enable bridge mode.
 To access your router’s settings, you might have to open an internet browser, and enter your router’s IP address in the address bar.
 Like this:

 Details vary depending on the device.
 Many ISPs and manufacturers provide instructions on how to do this.